KaytheDee/kaythedee.github.io/_pages/about.md

 ======

 ![Kwame Donkor headshot](/images/KD_UW_photo.jpg){: .align-right width="300px"}
-I'm a third-year Ph.D. student in the Department of Electrical & Computer Engineering at the University of Washington and a member of the Interdisciplinary Energy Analytics (IDEAS) Lab, advised by [Dr. June Lukuyu](https://www.junelukuyu.com/).
+I'm a third-year Ph.D. student in the Department of Electrical & Computer Engineering at the University of Washington and a member of the Interdisciplinary Energy Analytics (IDEAS) Research Lab, advised by [Dr. June Lukuyu](https://www.junelukuyu.com/).

 My research focuses on power grid resilience, renewable energy integration, and equitable energy access—especially in underserved regions.
 I am passionate about using data-driven approaches and interdisciplinary analysis to help advance sustainable and inclusive energy systems.